Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Introduction

 Our experimental results demonstrate consistent performance under various mis-specifications of the data-generating process in synthetic settings (Section~\ref{sec: synthetic}).
 In real-world single-cell experiments, our method shows strong potential for leveraging high-signal training data to improve denoising in low-signal datasets and to denoise beyond the training distribution by averaging (Section~\ref{sec: single-cell}).
+The source code of \dice is publicly available.\footnote{\url{https://github.com/dommeier/dice}}